Not-ISellStuff/Diddy-List-Lookup/README.md

 # Diddy-List-Lookup
-C++ program that finds out if a celeb went to the diddy part or not!!!!
+C++ program that finds out if a celeb went to the diddy party or not!!!!

 # Setup